Waking up at 4AM every night can feel frustrating β

 - Reduce caffeine after the afternoon

-These small habits can help your body stay asleep longer.
+These small habits help your body stay in deeper

-6. Get Out Of Bed If You`re Fully Awake
+6. Get Out Of Bed If You Wake Up at 4AM And

 - Reading a few pages of a book